deZakelijke/VAE-Mapper/README.md

-## Path Planning with a VAriational Autoencoder
+## Path Planning with a Variational Autoencoder
 Made by Micha de Groot

 The training data is a sequence of images extracted from a video.
 Given a video, it can be converted to th required images with the following command